dsheldon/mechbayes/scripts/README.md

 ~~~

 This scores the last 5 weekly forecasts at all available horizons.
-The most week is skipped because truth data is not yet available
+The most recent week is skipped because truth data is not yet available
 After 5 weeks, no further truth data is available for old forecasts.